nightconcept/boba-site/project/boba-learn.md

 ## Formatting (`boba fmt`)

 The `boba fmt` tool handles formatting automatically, ensuring all code in the ecosystem is instantly familiar.
+Having one official formatting tool eliminates all arguments over code style.
+It ensures that any Boba code a developer encounters will be instantly familiar, reducing the cognitive load of reading and contributing to new projects.

 ## BobaDoc: The Standardized Documentation Engine